 - Running a credit check

 - Examining the past three years of financial statements

 - Examining the past three years of tax returns

 - Examining prior CPA’s management letters

 Conduct Background CheckBackground checks should be considered for all significant engagements.
 Credit checks and public record checks are critical, but background checks are about more than the financial condition of the client.
 The questions the CPA firm should ask are:

 - Why was our firm selected for this engagement?

 - What was the source of the referral?

 - What business is the client in?

-- Is the engagement within the firm’s areas of expertise?
+- Is the engagement within our firm’s areas of expertise?
 Is it risky?

 - Are the rewards of the engagement worth the risk?

-- Will the engagement create any conflicts of interest (actual or potential) for the firm?
+- Will the engagement cause our firm any conflicts of interest (actual or potential)?

 - Are the business and accounting records adequate and in order, or disorganized?